Inheritor-Vision/archify2/README.md

 - Use rspotify everywhere!
 - rspotify "PlaylistId" might be able to parse URL.
 Not usre abou it.
 Doc unclear.
 - Certificate has been reimplemented for proxy.
 Check archify first version.
 It might be impossible to use it because we don't use reqwest directly, but through rspotify.
+Check how OAuth & CLient credential struct are created (and  what are there fields).
 - Add option for log level
 - Log change format
 - For now only X first song of a playlist are recoved, check API limitation and do multiple requests